epsi-rns/epsi-rns.github.io/_posts/code/2017/2017-05-14-haskell-loop-with-map.markdown

 ["blue50 | #e3f2fd","blue100 | #bbdefb","blue200 | #90caf9","blue300 | #64b5f6","blue400 | #42a5f5","blue500 | #2196f3","blue600 | #1e88e5","blue700 | #1976d2","blue800 | #1565c0","blue900 | #0d47a1"]
 {% endhighlight %}

-You might also consider using bind operator directly.
+You might also consider using bind operator directly, as a oneliner vanilla monadic code..

 {% highlight haskell %}
 main = (mapM pairStrIO colorSchemes) >>= (putStrLn . show)
+{% endhighlight %}

+Or the flipped version.

+{% highlight haskell %}
+main = (putStrLn . show) =<< (mapM pairStrIO colorSchemes)
 {% endhighlight %}

 Of course, this is just a simple example on how to use <code>mapM</code>.